You Can Be Whole Again

 Sexual abuse is any inappropriate and forceful physical, visual or verbal interaction for sexual stimulation or satisfaction.
 A key characteristic of any abuse is the dominant person forcing someone into sexual activity.
-This abuse is intentional, not accidental, and is often committed by someone the victim knows or has regular contact with, such as a family member, friend, teacher, or even a spouse or bf/gf.
+This abuse is intentional, not accidental, and is often committed by someone the victim knows or has regular contact with, such as a family member, friend, teacher, or even a spouse, boyfriend, or girlfriend.

 I did not know sexual abuse includes being shown porn.
 When I was really young my mom and dad used to show me porn.
 I didn’t want to watch it, but they told me to. -Katie

 Sexual abuse (whether a single incident or many acts over a long period of time) can include any of these activities done with, or in front of someone, against their will.
 A key characteristic of any abuse is the dominant position of a person that allows them to force or coerce a victim into sexual activity, even if no bodily contact is ever made.

 - Rape – sexual assault perpetrated against a person without that person’s consent